jasonbisson/gcp_scc_validator/README.md

 ## Purpose

-This repository aims to deploy a cloud function to help detect an insecure infrastructure deployment .
+This repository aims to deploy a cloud function to help detect an insecure infrastructure deployment.

 ## Prerequisites